rsummers11/MRIPelvisSegmentationByTranslation/README.md

 #### Running the pipeline
 1. Prepare the data using the 'dataset' instructions below.
-2. Use the preprocessing code (inside utils folder) to convert nii.gz to .png files.
-Packages used for the code are specified in the code.
+2. Convert nii.gz to .png files using the preprocessing instructions specified in Section 4.3 of the paper.
 3. We experimented 3 image synthesis models as shown below:
    - Pix2Pix (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
    - CycleGAN (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix))